Menu

 Summer Sting Prevention

 During the summer months, stinging insects grow their populations.
 Keep an eye out for wasp or hornet activity around your home and in your yard.
-If you see wasps going in and out of a hole in the ground or a hole in your home, call a licensed professional to take a look and to remove the nest.
+If you see wasps going in and out of a hole in the ground or a hole in your home, call a licensed pest control professional to take a look and to remove the nest.